garris/BackstopJS/README.md

 ]
 ```

+### Changing test sensitivity
+`"misMatchThreshold"` will change the amount of difference BackstopJS will tollerate before marking a test screenshot as "failed".
+The default setting is `0.1`, this may need to be increased as the dimentions of your screenshot increases.

 ### Capturing the entire document
 BackstopJS recognizes a magic selector called `document`.
 Use it to capture your entire HTML document (regardless of the height specified in your `viewports` object).